 - Feta

-Feta cheese is made from goats, sheep, and/or cow’s milk.
+Feta cheese is made from goat, sheep, and/or cow’s milk.
 This Greek cheese is a form of cheese curd.
 It is crumbly, white, and salty.
 It’s best stored in brine because it dries very quickly.

 Feta Cheese is most popular for Greek pizza.